shahcompbio/lyra-graphql/README.md

 docker run -d -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearchtest
 ```

-To run the Python tests, run the virtualenv and then the tests:
+To run the Python tests, run the virtualenv (see instructions above on setting them up) and then the tests:

 ```
 source ~/pythonenv/bin/activate